 This article is a collection of several previously published articles on the general topic of re-powering my Boston Whaler boat with a new Evinrude E-TEC engine.
 A separate article deals with some advanced topics of E-TEC rigging.
+There is also a more recent collection of information about Evinrude I-Command, ICON Pro, and ICON Touch gauges in the forum.

 To switch from this hybrid rigging to the E-TEC, my dealer, Lockeman's Boat and Hardware in Detroit, exchanged the wiring harness adaptor from the rigging kit for a different harness adaptor that would work with the E-TEC.
 The wiring harness I had from the System Check upgrade kit adapted my pre-1996 engine to the System Check gauge.
 The E-TEC engine has the post-1996 rigging, called the MWS wiring (for modular wiring system, perhaps).
 I needed a different adaptor, one that would fit my old boat rigging to the new engine.

 My old wiring adaptor was installed between the boat rigging and the engine.
-The existing rigging on my boat from the helm to the engine terminated in a large red multi-pin connector used on OMC motors for many years.
+The existing rigging on my boat from the helm to the engine terminated in a large red multi-pin connector used on OMC engines for many years.
 The old adaptor mated to this big red connector and extended the harness about 8-feet to terminate in another big red connector at the engine.
 The old adaptor also provided the right connectors to mate up with the trim and tilt controls and the trim gauge leads, too, which are in a five-pin rubber Amphenol half-round connector.
 And the adaptor also provided a place to plug in the new System Check harness, and eight-pin Deutsch connector.

-The new adaptor for use with the E-TEC has the Modular Wiring System (MWS) connectors on the motor end, and the old red engine connector and five-pin Amphenol trim-tilt harness at the other end.
+The new adaptor for use with the E-TEC has the Modular Wiring System (MWS) connectors on the engine end, and the old red engine connector and five-pin Amphenol trim-tilt harness at the other end.
 By changing to this adaptor, I could plug the new E-TEC into my existing top-mounting remote controls with the ignition switch, safety lanyard switch, neutral safety switch, and fuel-enrichment switch, and also plug into my existing trim and tilt switches and gauges.

 The E-TEC harness adaptor looks like this:

-HELM END ------------------------ ENGINE END Red main harness connector -------- MWS main connector Five pin TRIM connector ----------- MWS trim connector MWS System Check connector --------MWS System Check connector
+HELM END ------------------------ ENGINE END Red main harness connector -------- MWS main connector Five pin TRIM connector ----------- MWS trim connector MWS System Check connector -------- MWS System Check connector

 There was one minor modification needed.
 Because my older trim gauge installation used an isolated ground conductors on the TRIM gauge, it needed the BLACK with WHITE STRIPE conductor in the trim harness to be carried through to battery negative.
 For some reason, this circuit is omitted in the adaptor harness.
 It probably is no longer used with newer gauge wiring.
 Since it was easier to work with the adaptor connector than to tear apart my helm station to add the ground, I modified the adaptor harness to add the BLACK with WHITE STRIPE circuit to the adaptor side of the harness.
 I added a new socket to the connector (at "C") and wired the line to the battery negative at the battery negative terminal distribution bus nearby.
 That fixed the problem with the TRIM gauge isolated ground circuit.
 This may affect others who are using older gauges and the isolated ground return for the TRIM gauge.